RHOP | Rural Health Opportunities Program

 - Receive a full tuition waiver while enrolled at Peru State, provided the student maintains good standing within the RHOP program standards.

-- Be given acceptance to the UNMC after their completion of PSC pre-professional curriculum.
+- Be given acceptance to the UNMC after their completion of Peru State's pre-professional curriculum.

 - Follow a special curriculum at Peru State that will prepare the student for studies at UNMC.